Cape Girardeau students take the lead in shaping school climate with n...

 “We provided the students with guiding questions to take back to their respective buildings for conversations with the remainder of the student body,” Beck said.

-Beck said he and Howard came up with the idea of forming the committee after hearing a “couple of superintendents bring up this type of model in their district” at the National Superintendents Forum during the 2023-24 school year.
+Beck said he and Benyon came up with the idea of forming the committee after hearing a “couple of superintendents bring up this type of model in their district” at the National Superintendents Forum during the 2023-24 school year.

 “I heard a superintendent from one of the larger schools in Texas talking about how they modeled their student committee,” Beck said.
 “I had time to pick his brain a little bit and ask questions after the session was over.
 We came back and discussed it as a cabinet team, and we didn't see any downside whatsoever to forming this.”